Biometric Authentication

 Fingerprints, face traits, iris patterns, voice samples, and DNA are among them.

-The Automated Fingerprint Identification System, or AFIS, for example, is a database for identifying fingerprints.
+The Automated Fingerprint Identification System, or AFIS, for example, is database for identifying fingerprints.

-Previously, a skilled human examiner had to match a fingerprint image to a database of fingerprints.
+Previously, skilled human examiner had to match fingerprint image to database of fingerprints.

-In just a few minutes, AFIS can match a fingerprint against a database of millions of prints.
+In just few minutes, AFIS can match fingerprint against database of millions of prints.

 Travel

-An electronic passport (e-passport) is the same size as a regular passport and incorporates a microchip that stores the same biometric data as a regular passport, including the holder’s digital photo.
+An electronic passport (e-passport) is the same size as regular passport and incorporates microchip that stores the same biometric data as regular passport, including the holder’s digital photo.

 Biometrics are used in hospitals to more accurately track patients and prevent mix-ups, while biometric authentication is used in clinics and doctors’ offices to keep their patients’ information secure.

-Hospitals can retain and access a patient’s medical history using biometric data.
+Hospitals can retain and access patient’s medical history using biometric data.

 This data can be used to guarantee that the appropriate patient receives the right care, whether that means identifying patients sooner in an emergency or preventing medical errors.